easykemistry

 NITROGEN

 Nitrogen occurs mainly as a free element in the air/ atmosphere, about 78% by volume of the atmosphere.
-It also found in the combined state in many compounds such as ammonia, urea, proteins and trioxonitrates (V) salts. it does not exhibit allotropy and is a diatomic gas
+It is also found in the combined state in many compounds such as ammonia, urea, proteins and trioxonitrates (V) salts. it does not exhibit allotropy and is a diatomic gas

 LABORATORY PREPARATION